Top Banks in Saudi Arabia

 According to Moody’s, Saudi Arabia’s banking system is stable due to easing funding pressures and high absorption buffers.

-For anyone considering a career in banking in Saudi Arabia, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Saudi Arabia, this list of top banks in Saudi Arabia is a helpful guide on where to start.
 To learn more, see our lists of financial institutions.

-Incorporated in 1953, National Commercial Bank, also known as AlAhli Bank, is the largest bank in Saudi Arabia and is considered a pioneer in Islamic banking.
+Incorporated in 1953, National Commercial Bank, also known as AlAhli Bank, is the largest of the banks in Saudi Arabia and is considered a pioneer in Islamic banking.
 Headquartered in Jeddah, it employs 8,035 staff and serves more than 5 million customers through its 374 branches.

 In 2016, the bank reported total assets of US$117 billion and posted a net profit US$2.5 billion.